Loading figure…

 “Roe v.
 Wade was one of the most unjust decisions.”

-Why: Sponsoring a bill that prohibits abortion directly advances the stated opposition to abortion, aligning closely with the figure's expressed views.
+Why: Sponsoring a bill that prohibits abortion directly advances the stated position of opposing abortion.

 View source →Dec 3, 2025 · Congress.gov